dnvriend/activiti-test/README.md

 business people, developers and system admins.

 # Usage
 Start the project with `launch.sh`.

-Activiti should be available on `http://$(docker-machine ip dev):8080/activiti-explorer`.
-Activiti should persist to the `postgres` instance.
-The postgres is available runnint the `plsql-cli.sh` script.
+The Activiti Explorer application should be available at `http://$(docker-machine ip dev):8080/activiti-explorer` and the Activiti REST application should be available at `http://$(docker-machine ip dev)/activiti-rest/service/`.

-The REST endpoint should be available at: `http://$(docker-machine ip dev)/activiti-rest/service/repository/process-definitions`.
+Both the `Activiti explorer`, the `Activiti REST` application and the `helloworld` standalone application should persist to the `postgres` instance.
+The postgres is available running the `plsql-cli.sh` script.

 # Default example processes, users and groups
 Activiti will be launched in `demo` mode (`WEB-INF/classes/engine.properties`), which means that the